Scott-gif/CyberSecurityP1/README.md

 | Web-3 | 10.0.0.7   |

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _Specify which Beats you successfully installed_

 Filebeats
 Metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeats collects system type events such as logins to see who is actively logging into the system.
 Metricbeats collects useful information such as cpu usage and memory, this is particularly useful when seeing if there are any aberant programs or behaviors taking system resources.